Ambeent/ambeent-android-sdk/index.md

     return lifecycleRegistry;
   }
 ```
 Need to enter username and password for login your router interface.
+If your username and password is default, you can pass blank.
 See the sample optimization function below
 ```java
   public void optimize(){